gjacopo/multifractal/README.md

 **Description**

 The code source files will enable you to reproduce some of the experiments mentioned in the references [below](References), namely for:
-* multifractal analysis of images using the so-called micro-wavelet,
+* multifractal analysis of signals/images using the so-called micro-wavelet,
 * calculation of the multifractal singularity exponents and the multifractal spectrum,
-* multifracal decomposition of images,
+* multifracal decomposition of signals/images,
 * extraction of the so-called Most Singular Manifold,
-* characterisation of the so-called chromatically reduced image,
+* characterisation of the so-called chromatically reduced signal/image,
-* multifractal reconstruction of images.
+* multifractal reconstruction of signals/images.

 **Usage**